PablitoCho/SimpleATM/README.md

  3. ATM cannot execute transactions, it just asks Bank to do that.
 (API execute_tx)
  4. ATM writes log for every transaction.
  5. Bank refresh its database(`bank.database`) after every successful transaction.
 It doen not if transactions fail.
+ 6. PIN number is encrypted(SHA256) and stored in database.

 ## Instruction
  1. Clone repository.